romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial3-en.md

 ##  Hide or remove an element from the rendering

-There are many ways to make an HTML element from the screen:
+There are many ways to make an HTML element disappear from the screen:

  * `display:none`
  * `visibility:hidden`